mvolkmann/blog/src/d3/topo.md

 These files can be obtained from a
 {% aTargetBlank
   'https://gist.github.com/jeremycflin/b43ab253f3ae02dced07',
-  'gist from Jeremy Lin' %}.
+  'gist by Jeremy Lin' %}.

 ### index.html